Lucaslah/InkStatus/README.md

 ### Extra Info
 THIS APP REQUIRES PORT'S 5000 AND PORT 5001.

+## Other Branchs
+- master : this branch also the main branch of this project.
+- gh-pages : the branch where github pags for this project are hosted on.
+- high-ports-x.x.x : the high ports branch for users that need higher ports, replace x.x.x with the current realese.

 #### Changing the app ports (High Level Users only)
 ###### To View this in in your browser [Press Here](http://spycampllc.ml/InkStatus/changing_the_inkstatus_ports.html?rnd=6363)